gallettilance/gallettilance.github.io/assignments/assignment7.md

 4. **Confidence Intervals Implementation**:

    - **Simulation**:
-     - For each of the `S` simulations, generate a bootstrap sample (resample with replacement from your original dataset).
-     - Compute the slope or intercept for each bootstrap sample.
+     - Use the stored simulations to calculate the confidence interval for the mean estimate.
+     - Compute the mean and standard error of the simulated estimates.
-     - Construct confidence intervals using the percentile method based on the simulated statistics.
+     - Calculate the confidence interval using the t-distribution.

    - **Visualization and Analysis**:
+     - Plot the individual simulated estimates as gray points.
+     - Plot the mean estimate as a colored point.
-     - Plot all the confidence intervals.
+     - Plot the confidence interval as a horizontal line.
+     - Mark the true parameter value on the plot.
-     - Calculate and display the proportion of intervals that contain the true parameter value.
+     - Display whether the confidence interval includes the true parameter by changing its color.
      - See below for an example of confidence intervals with the true parameter value marked.

       ![Confidence Intervals](../assets/images/assignment7-image-2.png)